sandhyaparna/Data-Science/Natural Language Processing/Overview.md

 * FactSent
 * Sequential Denoising Autoencoders (SDAE)

 #### Doc2Vec
 https://medium.com/scaleabout/a-gentle-introduction-to-doc2vec-db3e8c0cce5e <br/>
 https://medium.com/explorations-in-language-and-learning/how-to-obtain-sentence-vectors-2a6d88bd3c8b <br/>

 #### Continuous Bag-of-Words
 https://www.kdnuggets.com/2018/04/implementing-deep-learning-methods-feature-engineering-text-data-cbow.html
 Running CBOW is computationally expensive and works better if trained using a GPU.
 Guy in the above article used AWS p2.x instance with a Tesla K80 GPU and it took me close to 1.5 hours for just 5 epochs! <br/>

 #### Skip-Gram Model
 http://mccormickml.com/2016/04/19/word2vec-tutorial-the-skip-gram-model/

 #### FastText
 fastText WIKI (wiki-news-300d-1M): 300-dimensional vectors trained on the 16B token Wikipedia 2017 dump
+* FastText, builds on Word2Vec by learning vector representations for each word and the n-grams found within each word.
+The values of the representations are then averaged into one vector at each training step.
+While this adds a lot of additional computation to training it enables word embeddings to encode sub-word information.
+FastText vectors have been shown to be more accurate than Word2Vec vectors by a number of different measures

 #### ELMo - Embeddings from Language Models
 https://www.analyticsvidhya.com/blog/2019/03/learn-to-use-elmo-to-extract-features-from-text/ </br>
 ![](https://s3-ap-south-1.amazonaws.com/av-blog-media/wp-content/uploads/2019/03/output_YyJc8E.gif)
-* ELMo and BERT can generate diff word embeddings for a word that captures the context of a word - tha is its position in a sentence
+* ELMo and BERT can generate diff word embeddings for a word that captures the context of a word - that is its position in a sentence
 * ELMo uses LSTMs
 * ELMo is a charcater based model using character convolutions and can handle out of vocab words, but learnt representations are at word level
 * ELMo word vectors are computed on top of a two-layer bidirectional language model (biLM).
 This biML model has two layers stacked together.
 Each layer has 2 passes — forward pass and backward pass: